MobinYengejehi/Atom-HTML-CPP/README.md

 4. Create a `Cmake Project` in visual studio
 5. Add `Emscripten Cmake Toolchain` to your cmake project which located on `[emscripten_sdk installed directory]/upstream/emscripten/cmake/Modules/Platform/Emscripten.cmake`
 6. Add `Atom Library` to your project (Don't forget to add files to `CMakeLists.txt` file!)
+7. Delete `CMakePresets.json` file
+8. Click on `Project` on the top left on toolbar
+9. Click on `CMakeSettings.json` and it will create the file
+10. Copy the content of given `CMakeSettings.json` file below
-7. Build your project
+11. Build your project
-8. Open the `out` folder
+12. Open the `out` folder
-9. You will see `.js` and `.js.map` files
+13. You will see `.js` and `.js.map` files
-10. Create a HTML file and use them on it
+14. Create a HTML file and use them on it

 Note : Your `CMakeSettings.json` file should look like : (if you installed `Emscripten SDK` on `C:\emsdk`)